The future starts today, not tomorrow.

 So let me rewind that for you.

-One is the rise of the AI, and the other — the climate crisis and all the solutions, revolving a sustainable and circular economy.
+Other than giving into the temptation of experiencing life by travelling, adventuring and getting myself often into trouble, I am concerned with two major subjects that affect us nowadays.
+One is the rise of the AI, the other — the climate crisis and all the solutions, revolving a sustainable and circular economy.

-I am certain we’ll witness a new world order in the years to follow.
-My curiosity, however, has been pondering over whether those major changes would be caused by the artificial intellect or the natural disasters.
+Certain we’ll witness a new world order in the years to follow, I am curious whether those changes would be caused by the artificial intellect or the natural disasters.
 It seems to me, those two are on a race, without knowing of it.

 THE SILICONE VALLEY